Privacy Statement

 Our Commitment to you

 Your privacy is important to us.
 To enable us to undertake our business objectives we collect and use personal data about individuals.
 We recognise the trust placed in us by individuals whose data we are entrusted with.
-This policy together with any other documents referred to in it, sets out the basis on how any personal data we collect from you, or that you provide to us, or that we obtain about you will be processed by us.
-We are committed to ensuring that we do so in a manner that is both lawful and respects your privacy.
+This policy together with any other documents referred to in it, sets out the basis on how any personal data collected, how it is used, how it stored and how and when it is destroyed.
+It also sets out how individuals can request it to be changed / corrected or removed.
+In other words, it tells you how we will “process” your data in a way which is lawful whilst also protecting and respecting your privacy.
+It will also tell you what we do not do with your personal data.

-Please take some time to read the following carefully to understand our approach and practices regarding your personal data and how we will treat it.
-We take any complaints we receive very seriously.
-If you think our collection or use of your personal data is unfair, misleading, or inappropriate, please bring this to our attention and we will provide any additional data or explanations required.
+Please take some time to read the following carefully to understand our approach and practices.
+We take complaints we receive very seriously.
+If you think our collection or use of your personal data is unfair, misleading, or inappropriate, please bring this to our attention and we look at your concern and provide a response within 14 working days.
 We always welcome suggestions for improving our procedures.

 Our data protection principles

-Private: We will never sell, give, or trade information about you to other companies.
-Your data will not be supplied with anyone except as described in this policy unless we are obliged by law to disclose it.
+• Private: We will never sell, give, or trade information about you to other companies.
+Your data will not be supplied to anyone except as described in this policy unless we are obliged by law to disclose it.

-Secure: In accordance with the UK Data Protection Act and EU General Data Protection Regulations (GDPR) we will follow strict security procedures in the storage and disclosure of information, that have been given to us to prevent loss, theft, or unauthorised access.
+• Secure: In accordance with the UK Data Protection Act and EU General Data Protection Regulations (GDPR) we will follow strict security procedures in the storage and disclosure of information that has been given to us, to prevent loss, theft, or unauthorised access.

 The data we collect and receive about you depends on the type of interaction /purpose you have with us.

-• For business interest: We will require key contact details of the person making the call.
+• For business interest: We will require contact details of the person making the call.

-• For 1:1 Individual representation or support: If you contact us by telephone we will take your name, contact details and we may ask you for your email address or postal address if you are requesting, we send something to you.
+• For 1:1 Individual representation or support: Contacting us by telephone we will take your name, contact details and we may ask you for your email address or postal address if you are requesting, we send something to you.

 • For legitimate Interest: We will only collect information for legitimate interest.